openface/onset-dbm/README.md

 # DBM: Database Manager for Onset

-A simple lightweight library for handling CRUD operations to your database.
+A simple lightweight library for handling CRUD operations in your database.

 ## Configure Database Settings